dynaconf/dynaconf/docs/merging.md

 ### Dunder merging for nested structures

-For nested structures the recommendation is to use dunder merging because it it easier to read and also it has no limitations in terms of nesting levels.
+For nested structures, the recommendation is to use dunder merging because it is easier to read and also has no limitations in terms of nesting levels.

 ```ini
 # settings.local.yaml